CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 * Formalize an agreement into a series of commitments and next step action items.

-## Common Topics for Difficult Conversations
+## Common topics for difficult conversations

 | Topic | Challenge / Context | Observation / Solution | Reference |
 |-------|-------------------|----------------------|-----------|